-Myth #1: Only females choose the nursing profession.
+Myth #1: Only Females Choose the Nursing Profession

-Once you earn your registered nurse license (RN), you may choose to complete a bachelor of science degree in nursing or pursue an advanced degree to become a nurse practitioner.
-Additionally, plenty of specialty degree and certificate programs exist, providing the opportunity to focus on your passion while increasing your income potential and upward mobility.
+Once you earn your registered nurse license (RN), you may choose to complete a bachelor of science degree in nursing or pursue an advanced degree to become a nurse practitioner.† Additionally, plenty of specialty degree and certificate programs exist, providing the opportunity to focus on your passion while increasing your income potential and upward mobility.

-In many instances, degree and certificate programs (such as those at Purdue Global) offer options for part-time or online nursing classes, so if you are currently in the nursing profession you can enhance your education and skill set while keeping your job.
+In many instances, degree and certificate programs (such as those at Purdue Global) offer options for part-time or online nursing classes, so if you are currently in the nursing profession, you can enhance your education and skill set while keeping your job.

-Myth #3: Nurses are only found in hospitals.
+Myth #3: Nurses Are Only Found in Hospitals

 There are many universities and colleges offering certificates and undergraduate and advanced degrees.
 However, not all universities are alike.
 You want to make sure that the school is accredited, and that the nursing professors are experts in their specific areas of instruction.
-Ideally, the professors, such as the professors at Purdue Global, have vast experience in the field; they may even still work in the field while they teach.
+Ideally, the professors, such as those at Purdue Global, will have vast experience in the field; they may even still work in the field while they teach.

-Myth #6: Nurses want to be doctors.
+Myth #6: Nurses Want to Be Doctors

 Nurses are incredibly passionate about their careers.
 Whereas doctors are trained to diagnose, treat, and prevent illness, nurses focus on providing patients with a holistic approach to health care.
 Part of what determines a nurse's success is his or her ability to empathize and relate to patients on a level that differs from doctors.
 Nurses choose the profession for a variety of reasons, but the close interaction and bonding with patients allows them to make a difference in patients' lives.

-Myth #7: A nurse, is a nurse, is a nurse.
+Myth #7: A Nurse, Is a Nurse, Is a Nurse

-Myth #8: Nursing is a dirty job.
+Myth #8: Nursing Is a Dirty Job

-While nurses often perform work in what some would consider "messy" scenarios such as drawing blood, cleaning bandages, and changing bedpans, their jobs comprise so much more.
+While nurses often perform work in what some would consider messy scenarios such as drawing blood, cleaning bandages, and changing bedpans, their jobs comprise so much more.
 The main role of a nurse is to provide patient care, whether messy or not.
 In truth, nurses often witness or contribute to medical marvels.
-Many nurses consider themselves public servants, and believe that nursing is a calling, in addition to a well-paying and flexible career.
+Many nurses consider themselves public servants and believe that nursing is a calling in addition to a well-paying and flexible career.

-Myth #9: Due to a nursing shortage, it's easy to get a job.
+Myth #9: Due to a Nursing Shortage, It's Easy to Get a Job

 Although it's true that a nursing shortage offers a great deal of potential for those looking to start a career or make a change, this doesn't mean that facilities are any less prudent in their hiring practices.
 Hiring managers still look for a strong educational background from an accredited school such as Purdue Global.
 The more experience you have, including unpaid experience like internships, the more appealing a candidate you will be.
 In addition, skills such as compassion and the ability to work well with others can help you land a great job.